Jaguarlinux/Jaguar-Linux-packages/Manual.md

 <a id="Introduction"></a>
 ### Introduction

-The `Jaguar-Linux-packages` repository contains all the recipes to download, compile and build binary packages for Jaguar Linux.
+The `jaguar-packages` repository contains all the recipes to download, compile and build binary packages for Jaguar Linux.
 These `source` package files are called `templates`.